luanpanno/portfolio/README.md

-# 🚀 My own portfolio (that just me can see the code 🧐)
+# 🚀 My own portfolio
 [![Netlify Status](https://api.netlify.com/api/v1/badges/d7aff8f9-2791-4ea4-882d-69f2bfcde0f2/deploy-status)](https://app.netlify.com/sites/luanpanno-portfolio/deploys)

 ## 👋 About

-Firstly my portfolio was made with just HTML and CSS, then I changed it to React, and now it's using Nextjs... really cool, tho!
+Firstly my portfolio was made with HTML and CSS, then I changed it to React, and now it's using Nextjs.
 In this version (can I call it v4.0.0?)
-I just simplified the website styles, and added the internacionalization (by now, just two languages: portuguese and english).
+I simplified the website styles, and added the internationalization (by now, just two languages: Portuguese and English).

 <hr />